FStarLang/FStar/pulse/README.md

    repository, cloning the F* repository will no longer be necessary, and `opam install fstar` should be enough for this step.)

-2. Build and install Steel with `opam install ./steel.opam`
+2. Build and install Pulse with `opam install ./pulse.opam`

-## Using Steel
+## Using Pulse

-### Writing a Makefile to verify Steel code
+### Writing a Makefile to verify Pulse code

-Steel comes with `share/steel/Makefile.include` (which is also properly installed by `make install` or via opam), which contains the GNU Make rules to call F* with the Steel include path and the Steel plugin loaded.
+Pulse comes with `share/pulse/Makefile.include` (which is also properly installed by `make install` or via opam), which contains the GNU Make rules to call F* with the Pulse include path and the Pulse plugin loaded.

 1. Make sure `fstar.exe` is in your `PATH`.
 If F* was installed with